rukai/PF_Sandbox/readme.md

 ## Non-Goals/Restrictions

 *   Advanced features need not be beginner Friendly (e.g. editor/frame advance/replays/TAS)
-*   Better accuracy to original platform fighters does not overrule over advantages (e.g. 2D hitboxes instead of 3D hitboxes)
+*   Ability to recreate other platform fighters does not overrule other advantages (e.g. 2D hitboxes instead of 3D hitboxes)
-*   Restricting chracter graphics to only hitboxes reduces scope for development of the project and development of packages
+*   Restricting character graphics to only hitboxes reduces scope for development of the project and development of packages